smoothtom/random-password-generater/README.md

-Welcome to my little Programm which I coded - as you can see its random password generater
+Welcome to my little Programm which I coded - as you can see its a random password generater

 # Things that are done

 --> Generate a random Password for you
-    - this string is safed in a file
+    - this string is saved in a .txt file

- --> Function wth the context
+--> Function which shows your generated password

+--> It will create automatically a rpg.txt file for you, if you dont have one already

 --> Date and Time will also be there when the string is generated

+--> Input which ask the user if you wants to keep this password
+    - if you type yes, then it will ask you for what usage is it needed
+    - if you type no, then the programm will close

+--> Now have a look in your .txt file

 # Things that needs to be finished

---> input which ask the user for what usage its needed
-    - passwords that are used for something needs to be safed in a extra file

---> check if you have the file rpg.txt, if not then create this one

---> some more exciting stuff - be patient !

-Have Fun ...
+--> It´s done =)